mjremijan/ferris-magic-number/README.md

 # Ferris Magic Number

-I wrote ferris-magic-number to find every `.class` file in a directory.
-While walking the entire directory tree, the major version byte value is read from the `.class` file "magic number" <https://en.wikipedia.org/wiki/Java_class_file#Magic_Number.> and stored.
-A summary report is then generated which shows all the major Java versions used to compile the `.class` files and how many `.class` files were compiled with that major Java version.
-I detailed report is also generated which lists every `.class` file under the major Java version used to compile it.
+I wrote ferris-magic-number becuase I needed to know what version of Java was used to compile all of the `.class` files in a directory.

+Update `Main.java` to point to a directory on your file system that contains a bunch of `.class` files.
+When executed, the application will walk the entire directory tree and determine the Java version used to compile every `.class` file it encounters.
+The application then generates two reports.

+# A summary report shows a count of `.class` files for each Java version found.
+# A detailed report lists every `.class` file for each Java version found.

 See <https://mjremijan.blogspot.com/2020/02/discovering-magic-version-number-of.html> for more details.